LeraB/Control_Work_JS/README.md

 Node.js

 Demo:
-To view click on the link:
+To view click on the link: https://lerab.github.io/Control_Work_JS/

+How to use:
+If you want to change color or background or font size of cell, please, use double-click on the cell.

 Technologies Used: